local-projects/of-project-template/README.md

+Status: Documentation incomplete; however, version 0.10.1 has been confirmed working on VS2017/19 64bit

 What is OpenFrameworks?

 What is it good for? installations, things that last a long time, things that don't need licensed software and never will